cfluke/allskyVR/docs/source/welcome.rst

     allskyVR -i exoplanets.csv -f format.txt

-5. Transfer the export directory, *VR-allsky*, to a web server
+5. Transfer the export directory, *VR-allsky*, to a web server (see Troubleshooting section below)
 6. Open your web browser, navigate to the export directory, and view *index.html*

 You are now ready to explore your all-sky data with your personal head-mounted display.